iamhruthiks/Lucky-Number-App/README.md

 An app, which takes the user name as input and generates a lucky number for him and the user can share his lucky number.

 ## Features
-- generating a lucky number
+- Generating a lucky number
-- sharing the lucky number
+- Sharing the lucky number
 - Dark mode

 ## Technologies/Tools used